riemann/riemann-nodejs-client/README.md

 }));
 ```

-If you wanted to send that message over TCP and receive an acknowledgement, you can specify the transport you wish to use:
+If you wanted to send that message over TCP and receive an acknowledgement, you can specify the transport, explicitly:

 ```js
 client.on('data', function(ack) { console.log('got it!'); });